 What is a laryngologist?

-A laryngologiest has special expertise and training in the diagnostic and therapeutic approach to voice and swallowing diisorders.
+A laryngologist has special expertise and training in the diagnostic and therapeutic approach to voice and swallowing disorders.
 These disorders include hoarseness, laryngitis, vocal cord polyps and lesions, gastroesophageal reflux disease (GERD), and laryngopharyngeal reflux disease (LPRD).

 What is the most common voice problem?